pranav0905bala/Robotic-Arm/README.md

 # 3-DOF Bomb-Defusal Robotic Arm

 ## Overview
-This project involved designing and building a 3-degree-of-freedom robotic arm for pick-and-place purposes.
-The system combines mechanical design, embedded systems, and real-time control for multi-axis movement.
+This project presents a remotely operated robotic arm designed for hazardous environments such as bomb defusal.
+The system minimizes human interaction with dangerous objects by enabling remote manipulation and wire-cutting operations.

-## Problem Statement
+## Objective
+To design and develop a remotely controlled low-cost robotic arm capable of performing precise manipulation tasks in hazardous environments.

 Designing a robotic arm requires coordination between mechanical structure, actuator control, and embedded system programming.
 The goal was to create a functional robotic prototype capable of smooth and controlled motion.

+## Working Principle
+- Live camera feed provides visual feedback to the user
+- User sends control commands remotely
+- Robotic arm aligns to the required position
+- End-effector performs manipulation (e.g., wire cutting)

+## System Overview
+- Remote operator (safe zone)
+- Robotic arm (hazardous zone)
+- Camera module for live video feedback
+- Control interface for actuation

 ## System Architecture
 - Mechanical arm designed using SolidWorks